JoseModi97/JoseModi97.github.io/_posts/2024-09-11-data-types-in-dart.md

 ---
 title: Data Types in Dart
-description: Dart is an open-source programming language developed by Google
+description: A data type is an attribute of data which tells the compiler or interpreter how the programmer intends to use the data.
 author: modi
 date: 2024-09-11 05:49:00 +0800
 categories: [Dart, DataTypes]